peter-lobner/Workflow-Docs-Example/COSTA.md

 Almost there!
 Now, I need you to specify the context of use (COU) for M\&S. The COU defines the specific role and scope of the computational model used to address the question of interest.
 It should include a detailed statement of what will be modeled and how the outputs from the computational model will be used to answer or inform the question of interest.

 ```
+Finite element analysis (FEA) will be used to determine the transfer function to convert external excitations into local accelerations at a design element.
+The obtained local accelerations are then used as inputs for reliability analysis.
 ```

 ### 2.6 Quantities of Interest